Sydney Light Rail Class Action

 On 29 April 2019, the Court held that the amended pleadings could be filed however, since that date Transport for NSW has withdrawn its Cross-Claim and proportionate liability defence.

-The proceedings have been listed for hearing on 1 June 2020.
+The proceedings have been listed for hearing in 2021.
 We continue to work on preparation for the hearing of the case, including in relation to common fund orders (which, if given, will open the class and reduce the funder’s commission), security for costs, opt-out orders, document discovery, and the preparation of lay and expert evidence.

 The class remains open for those who have been affected by the construction of the light rail but have not yet joined.